mozilla/datazilla/README.md

 #####Reference all databases in a master table that maps the three classifiers to the physical resource

-This information will be stored in a database instance called datazilla.
-It will be stored in a table called datasource, that looks like this:
+This information will be stored in a database instance called datazilla and table called datasource, that looks like this:
 ```sql
 CREATE TABLE `datasource` (
   `id` int(11) NOT NULL AUTO_INCREMENT,